Philip-Sink/Philip-Sink.github.io/_publications/2025-06-20-A-Note-on-Proper-Relational-Structures.md

 <p>This paper is not obviously connected to simplicial semantics, however.
 What this paper provides is a general tool for closing certain gaps in more complicated completeness proofs in the simplicial literature.
 Generally, completeness in that setting is shown first by generating a canonical Kripke model which is translated into a simplicial model.
 However, the general techniques for creating canonical Kripke models do not always create a mdoel which can be so translated.
 Our main result in this paper provides a way of transforming canonical models in such a way that the output is bisimilar, but the output is guaranteed to be translateable into a simplicial model under most translation functions.</p>

-<p>The content of this paper was published in the 2026 proceedings of Advances in Modal Logic.</p>
+<p>The content of this paper was published in the 2026 proceedings of Advances in Modal Logic, alongside <a href="https://philip-sink.github.io/publication/2026-06-01-A-Semantics-for-Belief-in-Simplicial-Complexes">other work</a></p>.